Boris Johnson secretly flies to meet Venezuelan autocrat Maduro - ExBulletin

 Last year, senior military officials accused him of seeking publicity in a war zone after it was revealed he was planning to travel to Ukraine.

-Former army chief Lord Dannatt also warned the ex-PM was a vulgarian whose plan could overshadow Rishi Sunak.
+Former army chief Lord Dannatt also warned that Mr Johnson was a malicious individual whose plan could overshadow Rishi Sunak.

+He also raised eyebrows in November, when he made a surprise visit to Israel, where he was photographed with former Australian Prime Minister Scott Morrison and met the country's president.

+The timing of the trip was considered highly sensitive, just weeks after the Hamas attacks on Israel on October 7, in which 1,200 people were killed.

 |